NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When creating extensions be sure to provide thorough, meaningful documentation as part of the extension specification.
-Be sure to explain all fields (groups, datasets, attributes, links etc.) and describe what they store and how they
+Explain all fields (groups, datasets, attributes, links etc.) and describe what they store and how they
 should be used.